What Is An Air Fryer?

 33. Use Food Covers If You Don’t Want Your Foods’ Condensation To Make Everything All Mucky Inside

-Do this whenever you think condensation is going to be an issue for whatever food you are making because otherwise water droplets will drip down and make everything soggy.
-But if you don’t care about that then do whatever makes sense — just remember not to use regular plastic wrap because it will melt from hot foods!
-Only use air fryer safe covers instead of these !
+Do this whenever you think condensation is going to be an issue for whatever food you are making because otherwise water droplets will drop down and make everything soggy.
+But if you don’t care about that then do whatever makes sense.

 34. Try Cooking On Two Air Fryers At Once If You Want To Create A Larger Batch

 Do this by just putting two air fryers side-by-side, each with their own individual baskets because otherwise, you might not be able to cook as many things at once!

 35. Use Some Paper Towels In Your Basket If You’re Making Something Like Chicken Wings Or French Fries So That They Don’t Fall Through The Grates

 Do this by simply placing some paper towels down in the basket, then your food on top of that, and then another sheet of paper towel (or two) right above them before closing up the lid and getting cooking!

 Here are some useful tips and tricks on how to clean an air fryer.
 Once again, sorry for all the repeat information as these are just small tidbits of info that I wanted to make sure you knew about!